ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 ### Getting taxonomic information

-In this section I would like to get an idea of how much of the bird diversity is represented in the County of Constance.
+In this section I would like to get an idea of how diverse the types of birds are in the County of Constance.
 I want to draw a phylogenetic tree of the local species, and for that, I’ll first retrieve the classification for each species from [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy) using the [`taxize` package](https://github.com/ropensci/taxize) that “allows users to search over many taxonomic data sources for species names (scientific